plone/documentation/docs/install/install-from-packages.md

 cd my_project
 ```

-Run `cookiecutter` to create a Plone project skeleton using the Cookiecutter {term}`cookiecutter-plone-starter` with the following command.
+Issue the following command to install or update `cookiecutter`, then run it to create a Plone project skeleton using the Cookiecutter {term}`cookiecutter-plone-starter`.
-This also updates cookiecutter.

 ```shell
 pipx run cookiecutter gh:collective/cookiecutter-plone-starter